WIAA regional softball: Holmen wins Division 1 championship

 Junior Emily Szak went 3-for-4 with two RBI to lead the Vikings’ baker’s dozen hitting barrage, while senior Jayda Staige struck out seven and scattered just three hits and four walks in the complete-game victory to seal the program’s first regional title since 2018.

 “It’s huge.
 Winning with the 10-run rule here is big; it means a lot and we only won 3-0 over Onalaska on Monday, so pouring it on here is awesome.
-The girls are excited, obviously, and this group can hit,” said second-year coach Ryan Miller.
+The girls are excited, obviously, and this group can hit,” said second-year coach Ryan Miller, whose team hosts fourth-seeded DeForest in a sectional semifinal Monday.
 “This was a big win for us because it just really proves that we can do it.
 A lot of people doubt Holmen because we play small teams, but I think this makes a statement and means we can make a pretty good run in the playoffs,” junior catcher Ellie Kline added.

 That statement started in the fifth inning when the third-seeded Vikings (19-7) broke free from a scoreless deadlock.
 No. 2 Baraboo (14-10) committed four of its six errors in the inning, which ultimately led to a five-run frame for Holmen.